Copilot-Language/copilot/README.md

 ### The Prover interface

-The `Copilot.Kind.Prover` defines a general interface for provers.
+The `Copilot.Theorem.Prover` defines a general interface for provers.
 Therefore, it is really easy to add a new prover by creating a new object of type `Prover`.
 The latter is defined like this :